-Thankfully, the house was fine, but there was a lot of cleanup to do with tree limbs, branches, and Spanish moss littered all over our 2 acre property.
+Thankfully, the house was fine, but there was a lot of cleanup to do.

 After giving myself a full day to recuperate from the long flight and slight jet lag, I set to work in the yard with the rest of the family to clean up the debris and load it into the firepit.